Olinda Precinct Project

 Designed for children and families of all ages and abilities, a new nature-based playspace was built, along with new BBQs, picnic facilities, shelters, seating and a new toilet block.
 A dedicated dog-off lead area and a series of walking trails were also constructed.

-Stage 3: Netball court and cricket net upgrades (design phase underway)
+Stage 3: Netball court and cricket net upgrades (construction tender in progress)

-We are currently in the design phase to refurbish the existing netball court and build an additional netball court within the Olinda Recreation Reserve.
+We will refurbish the existing netball court and build an additional netball court within the Olinda Recreation Reserve.
 The existing cricket nets will also be refurbished.

 Stage 4: Car park and access improvements (planning underway)